Thursday, July 7, 2016

 Another title he carries is Pontifex Maximus.
 What does that mean?

 ‘Maximus’ obviously means simply maximum, chief, or head.
 What about pontiff?
 Bridges in France have names like ‘Pont Neuf,’ in Italy, 'Ponte Aelius.'
 The army calls a portable bridge a ‘pontoon.’
-A doctor refers to the middle connective (bridge) of your brain as the ‘pons.’
 But what does “bridge” have to do with “priest”?
 The mystery clears up a bit when we understand that the Catholic Church stole the title from pagan religion in Rome.

 One of ancient Rome’s greatest achievements was the stone arch bridge.
 They built over 900 of them!
 Amazingly, many are still standing.
 For its day, the Roman system of bridges, roadways, viaducts and aqueducts was as important as the internet is today.